A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: A Randomized Incremental Algorithm

-The main challenge is to perform Step~1 efficiently.
-Step~2 can be performed in linear time ~\cite{EP-HVD-d_and_q}.
-Details are given in Appendix~\ref{app:growing}.
-Throughout this section, we skip the subscript $F_i$ and let $\hreg(C_i)$ stand for $\hreg_{F_{i}}(C_i)$.
+The main challenge of our algorithm is to efficiently identify a representative point $\rep$ or conclude that no such point exists.
+Then, the tracing of $\hreg_{F_i}(C_i)$ can be done similarly to~\cite{EP-HVD-d_and_q}, in time proportional to the complexity of the new region, plus the complexity of the deleted portion of the diagram, times $O(\log{n})$ (see Section~\ref{sec:tracing}).
+In the remaining of this section we focus on identifying a representative point $\rep$.
+We skip the subscript ``$F_i$'' and let $\hreg(C_i)$ stand for $\hreg_{F_{i}}(C_i)$.

-To identify a representative point $\rep$ in $\hreg(C_i)$ (Step 1) it is enough to search along $\fskel(C_i)$, by Property~\ref{prop:connectivity}.
-However, $\hreg(C_i) \cap \fskel(C_i)$ might not contain a vertex of $\fskel(C_i)$, see e.g., the gray region in Fig.~\ref{fig:hvd}.
-In this case, $\hreg(C_i)$ is either empty, or intersects exactly one edge of $\fskel(C_i)$, which is called a \emph{candidate edge}.
+Property~\ref{prop:connectivity}a implies three possibilities for $\hreg(C_i)$: (1) $\hreg(C_i) \cap \fskel(C_i)$ contains a vertex of $\fskel(C_i)$; (2) $\hreg(C_i)$ intersects exactly one edge of $\fskel(C_i)$; and (3) $\hreg(C_i)$ is empty.
+The edge of case (2) is called a \emph{candidate edge} (see Definition~\ref{def:candidate}).
+In Fig.~\ref{fig:hvd}, the bounded region in the middle illustrates case (2), while the three unbounded regions illustrate case (1).

+To identify case (1), it is enough to perform point location of the vertices in $\fskel(C_i)$ in $\HVD(F_{i-1})$.
+If any vertex $v$ is found to be closer to $C_i$ than to its owner in $\HVD(F_{i-1})$, then $v$ can serve as a representative point, i.e., $\rep = v$.
+Suppose that no vertex of $\fskel(C_i)$ satisfies case (1).
+Then we look for a \emph{candidate edge} that may satisfy case (2).